xander2508/Notes/5. Standard Information/Operating Systems/Linux/Tooling/Backup and Restore/Duplicity.md

   - Tooling
   - BackupAndRestore
 ---
 Duplicity is another graphical backup tool for Ubuntu that provides users with comprehensive data protection and secure backups.
-It also uses [[Rsync]] as a backend and additionally offers the possibility to encrypt backup copies and store them on remote storage media, such as FTP servers, or cloud storage services, such as Amazon S3.
+It also uses [[5.
+Standard Information/Operating Systems/Linux/Tooling/Backup and Restore/Rsync]] as a backend and additionally offers the possibility to encrypt backup copies and store them on remote storage media, such as FTP servers, or cloud storage services, such as Amazon S3.